-Paychecks are mailed to all staff twice during the summer; July 20th and August 17th.
+Paychecks are mailed to all staff twice during the summer; July 17th and August 14th.
+If you would like to arrange for direct deposit, this form is in the online staff portal.

 STATE OF CONNECTICUT, STATUTES AND REGULATIONS FOR YOUTH CAMP LICENSING